William Pulteney (British Army officer)

 Lieutenant-General Sir William Pulteney Pulteney, GCVO, KCB, KCMG, DSO (18 May 1861 – 14 May 1941) was a British general during the First World War.

 Early military career

-Educated at Eton College, Pulteney was commissioned into the Oxford Militia in 1878.
+Educated at Eton College, Pulteney was commissioned into the Oxfordshire Militia in October 1878.
 He transferred to the Scots Guards where he was commissioned a second lieutenant on 23 April 1881.

 Anglo-Egyptian War

 The following year he served in the Anglo-Egyptian War, where he was present at the Battle of Tell El Kebir (September 1882).
 On 4 May 1892 he was promoted to captain, and in 1895 he served with the Bunyoro expedition and the Nandi expedition, for which he was mentioned in despatches and was appointed a Companion of the Distinguished Service Order (DSO).
 Promotion to major followed on 1 May 1897.

 Second Boer War

-The Second Boer War broke out in October 1899, and Pulteney served with the 1st Battalion of his regiment in South Africa from late 1899, attached to the Guards Brigade, with the brevet appointment as lieutenant-colonel from 11 November 1899.
+The Second Boer War broke out in October 1899, and Pulteney served with the 1st Battalion of his regiment in South Africa from late 1899, attached to the Guards Brigade, with the brevet appointment as lieutenant colonel from 11 November 1899.
 He was present at the battles of Belmont, Enslin and Modder River (November 1899), and the battle of Magersfontein (December 1899).
 The following year he was appointed second in command of his regiment in April, took part in the march to Bloemfontein and Pretoria, and the battles of Diamond Hill (June 1900), Belfast (August 1900) and the advance to Komatipoort in September.
 For his service in the war, he received the brevet promotion as colonel on 29 November 1900.
 He stayed with his regiment in South Africa until the war ended in May 1902, and left for the United Kingdom on the SS Briton two months later.

-After the war, he was in charge of the 16th Brigade in Ireland from 1908 and the 6th Division in Ireland in 1910.